jeffcarp/x64js/README.md

 cpu = x64.stepProgramOnce(cpu);
 ```

-## Assumptions

-- This cpu can only hold one program in memory at a time.
-- There is no operating system.

 ## Goals

 - To be able to feed this module a reasonably simple NASM file and have it produce the expected output.